meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 all commands can be run with -h for more information

+##Models

+Scopes help sort out certain demographics and allow symbols to be searched for (zombie.rotting)
+scope :rotting, where(rotting: true)

+Callbacks, define in models, can call before_save :method
+example:  def make_rotting
+if age > 20
+self.rotting = true
+end

 ## View (UI)
 -.html.erb files can use ruby in html file (executable ruby).
 To insert ruby line in html document, use <% [code here] %>, to print ruby line use <%= [code here] %> syntax